learn-co-curriculum/phase-0-intro-to-the-cli/README.md

   the thing that handles raw input and output and painting a screen. *NOTE:* it does not process the input for semantic meaning.
 Interpretation of the commands themselves are handled by the `shell` not the terminal.
-You can _type_ commands into the terminal, though.
+You can _type_ commands into the terminal, though
 * The `shell` takes input, thinks, prints things out.
 This is used when talking about the OS level mechanics.
-The `shell` doesn't paint the screen.
+The `shell` doesn't paint the screen
-* `Terminal` is a command used only by Mac users.
+* `Terminal` is the terminal emulation program on OSX
-* `consoles` exist in applications like Chrome and in an XTerm.
-It is not interchangeable for terminal emulation or `shell`.
-* `bash` is a specific `shell` used by Unix systems (like MacOS and Linux).
+* `bash` is a specific `shell` used by Unix systems (like Mac OSX and Linux).
-* The command-line is roughly the same as `shell`.
-It's a style of of interaction with the `shell`.
+* The phrase "ommand-line" is roughly the same as `shell`.
+It's a style of of interaction with the `shell`

 ## Conclusion